 Finally, update the matrix $R$, using the operation:

-where $R'\in \mathbb{R}^{1\times d_p(n)}$ is the matrix with entry $R'_{1d_p(n)}$ equal to $1$, and with all other entries equal to $0$.
+where $R'\in \mathbb{R}^{1\times d_{s,p}(n)}$ is the matrix with entry $R'_{1d_{s,p}(n)}$ equal to $1$, and with all other entries equal to $0$.

-Let us set $R_p(n):=R$.
-It can be seen by the way $R$ has been constructed, that the operation $R_p(n)\tilde{\eth}_p(x)$ assigns each group of duplicates in $\tilde{\eth}_p(x)$ to a single representative coordinate of $R_p(n)\tilde{\eth}_p(x)$.
-This selection is performed by adding over the redundant entries and projecting onto a reduced subspace.
-Because of this, and as a consequence of Lemma \ref{lem:structured_embedding}, it is clear that $R_{p}(n) \tilde{\eth}_p(x)$ is stochastic.
-Let us set $\rho_p(n)$ as the number of rows of $R$.
+Let us set $R_{s,p}(n):=R$.
+It can be seen by the way $R$ has been constructed, that the operation $R_{s,p}(n)\tilde{\eth}_{s,p}(x)$ assigns each group of replicates in $\tilde{\eth}_p(x)$ to a single representative coordinate of $R_p(n)\tilde{\eth}_p(x)$.
+This selection is performed by adding over the redundant entries and replacing this sum into one suitable coordinate.
+Because of this, and as a consequence of Lemma \ref{lem:structured_embedding}, it is clear that $R_{s,p}(n) \tilde{\eth}_{s,p}(x)$ is stochastic.
+Let us set $\rho_{p}(n)$ as the number of rows of $R$.
 This completes the proof. \end{pf}

-Using the matrix \( R_p(n) \) described in Lemma~\ref{lem:Compression_existence}, we define the reduced stochastic embedding \( \tilde{\eth}_{p,r} \) as
+Using the matrix \( R_{s,p}(n) \) described in Lemma~\ref{lem:Compression_existence}, we define the reduced stochastic embedding \( \tilde{\eth}_{s,p,r} \) as

 for any \( x \in \mathbb{S}_{n,1}(\mathbb{R}) \).
 This transformation yields a compressed representation of the full embedding, preserving only the non-redundant monomial components while ensuring stochasticity.